rod7760/mental_changelog.github.io/_posts/2023-12-09-extending-hatch.md

 ## Creating The Plugin

 I initialized a new project with `hatch new -i`.

-After completing the prompts, I a `hatch-mkdocs-template` project.
+After completing the prompts, I have a `hatch-mkdocs-template` project.

 Hatch uses Pluggy as its plugin manager.
 It defines the following interface for Template plugins: